 Southward from Greystones towards Wicklow Town there is a well established coastal walking route along the back of the beach beside the railway line.
-This route could possibly be upgraded to suit cycling through provision of a flexible mattress type structure laid on top of the beach material.
+This route could possibly be upgraded to suit cycling through provision of a flexible mattress type structure laid on top of the beach material, if it can be demonstrated that this would not have a significant environmental impact.
 This type of construction would be light-weight and suitable for a sensitive marine environment where coastal erosion is an issue and access for heavy machinery would be very difficult and inappropriate.
-There are environmental sensitivities in certain places where bird life is concentrated in swamp lands inland from the beach.
+There are environmental sensitivities at this location where bird life is concentrated in swamp lands inland from the beach.
 There will also be a need for small bridges across river-mouths at a few locations.
 If environmental considerations rule out this coastal route, then an alternative route will be required further inland.